StadGent/fractal_styleguide_gent-base/components/31-molecules/gent-info/README.md

 Use the Gentinfo component to show Gentinfo contact information as a call-to-action on a web page when it is relevant to the page and when a separate call-to-action for Gentinfo is useful for users.

-The Gentinfo block should always be used **as is**.
+The Gentinfo component should always be used **as is**.
 The elements, style, layout and content in the Gentinfo component **cannot be changed in anyway**.

-In the examples the Gentinfo block is shown as it should be included in different languages.
+In the examples the Gentinfo component is shown as it should be included in different languages.

 ## When not to use this component